vanderbilt-virtual-reality/Solar-System/README.md

 Press A: Reset speed to 1 m/s

 Press B: Revert to Original Speed

+### Left Controller:
+Thumbstick Up: Move Ship Forward

+Thumbstick Down: Move Ship Backwards

+### Dashboard Capabilities:
+Left Side Dashboard- 3D Map:

+Map shows planet Location in real time and spaceship position in the solar system.
+Toggle a planet using your index finger to display the planet tracker.
+Touch the planet again to deactivate the planet tracker.
+Tracker displays Planet location, ETA, distance, and name.
+Multiple trackers can be activated at a time.

+Center of Dashboard- Planet Proximity and Information:

+Display warns if a planet is in close proximity and the information related to the respective planet

+Right of Dashboard- Speed

+Display shows current speed and in reference to the speed of light.

 ## Information for Particular Project Aspects
 ### Starry Sky Creation
 Created By: Viet Than